 On August 23, 1933, a federal grand jury in Oklahoma City, Oklahoma returned a bill charging conspiracy to kidnap oilman Charles Urschell against George “Machine Gun” Kelly and others, including none other than Isadore Blumenfeld and his buddy, Edward “Barney” Berman.
 It was thought that Blumenfeld had been involved in distributing the ransom money, but he was acquitted.
 He would be indicted several times for bootlegging, but never spent a day in jail.
 The Kid had a knack for being acquitted.

-From his headquarters at the Flame Night Club on Nicollet Avenue (aka Club Carnival), Kid Cann ruled the Minneapolis underworld and made millions, much of which was used to bribe local politicians, juries, and witnesses.
-Despite at least three murders (including the murder of journalist Walter Liggett in 1935 – see pictures from the Minnesota Historical Society), a Mann Act indictment, and a charge of defrauding the Twin City Rapid Transit Company of millions during the switch from streetcars to buses, witness intimidation and police payoffs kept him out of jail.
+From his headquarters at the Happy Hour, Club Carnival, and the Flame Cafe on Nicollet Ave. (all the same spot with different names) Kid Cann ruled the Minneapolis liquor syndicate and made millions, much of which was used to bribe local politicians, juries, and witnesses.
+Despite at least three murders (including the murder of journalist Walter Liggett in 1935), a Mann Act indictment, and a charge of defrauding the Twin City Rapid Transit Company of millions during the switch from streetcars to buses, witness intimidation and police payoffs kept him out of jail.
 By 1942, the FBI identified Kid Cann as “the overlord of the Minneapolis, Minnesota underworld.”